AndrewstheBuilder/Obsidian-Vault/Ecological Dynamics.md

 - I have to find how it applies to myself.
 	- Everyone's context is completely different so I have to figure out where what they are saying applies to me and where there are caveats for me.
 - The actual feelings of problems don't come up until I am in the problem itself.
 Like I know I have problems dating but sitting here I cannot recall what those problems are.
 Then a pretty girl notices me and I get the feeling I have been avoiding.
 I feel sad that they are interested in me.
 I do not deserve their interest.
 I am disgusting.
 I do not deserve to be loved.
 I do not ever want anyone to love me.
 Now if I take that and apply that to a [[EMDR]] session will it help?? [[Personal Explorations]]
+- there is more information in any given moment then we can hope to take in.
+That is why our brain is built on efficiency.
+Focus on what matters the most for a given moment to move forward.
+But how do we determine what matters the most in any given moment???